The Local Structure of Compactified Jacobians: Introduction

 The proof is given at the end of \S\ref{Sec: Luna}.
-In \cite{local2} it is shown that a number of further properties of cographic rings can be determined from elementary combinatorics of the graph $\Gamma=\Gamma_X(\Sigma)$ introduced in Theorem~\ref{Thm: PolishedMainThm}.
-For instance, that paper provides combinatorial formulas giving the embedding dimension and the multiplicity of $\widehat{\calO}_{\PXdb, x}$, as well as a description of the irreducible components and the normalization of this ring.
+In \cite{local2} it is shown that a number of further properties of cographic rings can be determined from elementary combinatorics of the graph $\Gamma=\Gamma_X(\Sigma)$ introduced in Theorem~\ref{Thm: MainThmA}.
+For instance, that paper provides combinatorial formulas giving the embedding dimension and the multiplicity of $\widehat{\calO}_{\bar{J}(X), x}$, as well as a description of the irreducible components and the normalization of this ring.
 The reader is directed to \S\ref{secexam} and \cite{local2} for more details.
-We also point out that it is well-known that the completed local ring of $\PXdb$ at a \emph{stable} point is isomorphic to a completed product of nodes.
-Using Theorem~\ref{Thm: PolishedMainThm} and the results of \cite{local2} one can construct examples of compactified Jacobians whose structure at a strictly semi-stable point is more complicated (see esp.~\S~\ref{sec2ir}).
+We also point out that it is well-known that the completed local ring of $\bar{J}(X)$ at a \emph{stable} sheaf is isomorphic to a completed product of nodes and smooth factors.
+Using Theorem~\ref{Thm: MainThmA} and the results of \cite{local2} one can construct examples of compactified Jacobians whose structure at a strictly semi-stable point is more complicated (see esp.~\S~\ref{sec2ir}).

 We prove the theorems using deformation theory.
 The basic strategy is to show that the local structure of a compactified Jacobian is given by the subring of the mini-versal deformation ring that consists of elements invariant under an action of the automorphism group.
-Let us sketch the proof for the Simpson Jacobian $\bar{J}_{L,d}$ (the other cases are similar).
-To begin, there is a well-known explicit description of the miniversal deformation ring $R_I$ of a rank $1$, torsion-free sheaf $I$ on a nodal curve $X$, and we use that description to define an explicit action of $\operatorname{Aut}(I)$ on $R_I$ (which is the action in Theorem~\ref{Thm: PolishedMainThm}; see Corollary~\ref{Cor: RingDesc} and Remark~\ref{Rem: TTorus}).
-We prove the main result by showing that, when $I$ is poly-stable, the ring of invariants $R_I^{\operatorname{Aut}(I)}$ is isomorphic to the completed local ring of the moduli space at the point corresponding to $I$.
+Let us sketch the proof for a compactified Jacobian $\bar{J}(X)$ of a nodal curve $X$ (the case of the universal compactified Jacobian $\pdbst$ is similar).
+To begin with, there is a well-known explicit description of the miniversal deformation ring $R_I$ of a rank $1$, torsion-free sheaf $I$ on a nodal curve $X$ (see Corollary~\ref{Cor: RingDesc}), and we use that description to define an explicit action of $\operatorname{Aut}(I)$ on $R_I$ (see Theorems~\ref{Thm: MainActionThm}).
+We prove the main result by showing that, when $[I]\in \bar{J}(X)$ with $I$ polystable, the ring of invariants $R_I^{\operatorname{Aut}(I)}$ is isomorphic to the completed local ring of $\bar{J}(X)$ at $[I]$.